 Lockdowns and working from home saw in-person events grind to a halt in favour of online events.
 In 2022, we expect to see hybrid events, which (as the name suggests) are a mixture of the two – both in-person and online.

 Hybrid events offer the best of both worlds to both customers and suppliers.
 You can meet those who are happy to mingle face-to-face but also provide a quality digital experience for those who may not be able to attend face-to-face.

 In other words, they provide your customers with their favoured route to connect with you.
-That’s why no less than 74% of marketers are planning hybrid events in 2022.
+That’s why no less than 74% of marketers see virtual events as key in 2022.
 Are you one of them?

 Under the influence